 The school held its fourth annual Patriot Walk Friday, starting with a small ceremony, led by Shelby Township Supervisor Rick Stathakis, at Altermatt Farms on 25 Mile Road and slowly making its way in parade fashion to the grounds of St. Peter Lutheran Church and School on 24 Mile Road.

 Hundreds of St. Peter Lutheran students, staff and parents participated in the walk, which was held in part to honor one of the community's own, Sgt.
-Davin Dumar, a Lutheran North graduate and soon-to-be homeowner in Macomb Township thanks to the efforts of Pulte Homes, Kid Rock and Operation Finally Home.
+Davin Dumar, a graduate and thanks to the efforts of Pulte Homes, Kid Rock and Operation Finally Home.

 "My wife and I are here to thank you for all the prayers and support you've shown us in the last year," Dumar said.
 "It was a difficult year for us and we really thank you for everything.
 It makes the sacrifice we made worthwhile with all the support that we get.
 I really don't have much to say, I don't know what else to say ... thank you."